MonkiG/CucStore-API/README.md

 ### To do
 * Modularize code to make it cleaner 🕙
 * Write unit tests 🕙
-* Implement Web Socket to online chat.
+* Implement Web Socket to online chat. 🕙
-* Validate mails
-* Recover password
+* Fix chat behaviour when user is disconnected
+* Sort products by stars
+* Sort chats by update time
+* Sort messages by time sent
-* Restore password ✅
+* Restore password
 * Show active user products ✅
-* Upload to domain ✅
+* Upload to domain
 * Allow only three products by user
 * Show categories products
-* Change phones array to string
+* Change phones array to string ✅

+_Domain is required_

+* Validate mails
+* Recover password